Sharath15eUR/dineshprabhu/Networking_Training_Program/Module1and2.md

 enp0s3    no wireless extensions.
 ```

-## Q10.
+### Q10.
 Explain how DHCP server assigns IP addresses to devices in your network
 A DHCP server automatically assigns IP addresses and other network configurations to devices over a network.
 This eliminates the need for a manual IP assignment and ensure there is no conflicts regarding the same.
 Whenever a device wants to connect to a network , it undergoes DORA process to get IP address using DHCP :

-DORA PROCESS :
+### DORA Process :

-1. DISCOVER -  if a client device has no IP address yet , it sends a DHCP discover message as a broadcast to find a DHCP server.This message is sent to all available DHCP servers in the network.
+1. Discover -  if a client device has no IP address yet , it sends a DHCP discover message as a broadcast to find a DHCP server.This message is sent to all available DHCP servers in the network.

-2. OFFER -  dhcp server responds with a ip address along with subnet mask ,duration of ip that device can hold (lease time) , gateway ip through DHCPOFFER message.
+2. Offer -  dhcp server responds with a ip address along with subnet mask ,duration of ip that device can hold (lease time) , gateway ip through DHCPOFFER message.

-3. REQUEST - the device will accept the ip provided from the dhcp server, and it will notify all the other dhcp servers taht this particular ip is assigned to that device .Other dhcp servers will not use that to another device untill this device duration ends through DHCPREQUEST message.
+3. Request - the device will accept the ip provided from the dhcp server, and it will notify all the other dhcp servers taht this particular ip is assigned to that device .Other dhcp servers will not use that to another device untill this device duration ends through DHCPREQUEST message.

-4. ACKNOWLEDGMENT -  The DHCP confirms the assignment by sending a DHCP acknowledgement message.
+4. Acknowledgement -  The DHCP confirms the assignment by sending a DHCP acknowledgement message.

 The assigned IP is temporary and has a lease time.
 Befire it expires the client sends a DHCP request again to renew the lease.If the lease expires without renewal, the IP is returned to the pool for other devices.